-- 1. CSST shall not be permitted for direct connection into the meter bar (outdoor or indoor sets) or the vertical piping connected to the outlet of the meter. - 2.
-All meter sets (INDOORS AND OUTDOORS) should be piped in with hard rigid pipe to the CSST material. - 3.
-For outdoor meter sets, the use of and outdoor termination fitting (supplied by the specific manufacturer) should be used to connect CSST to hard pipe existing meter.
-No CSST should be exposed outdoors at the meter - 4.
+- CSST shall not be permitted for direct connection into the meter bar (outdoor or indoor sets) or the vertical piping connected to the outlet of the meter. - 2.
+All meter sets (INDOORS AND OUTDOORS) shall be piped in with hard rigid pipe to the CSST material. - 3.
+For outdoor meter sets, an outdoor termination fitting (supplied by the specific manufacturer) shall be used to connect CSST to the hard pipe coming off of the existing meter.
+No CSST should be exposed outdoors at the meter. - 4.
 When CSST termination fitting fails to encase tubing passing through an outside wall the tubing should be sleeved with PVC, electrical conduit or iron pipe with both ends sealed.